awalterschulze/blog/content/post/sum-types-over-multiple-returns.md

 This is fine, but when I add a new pattern the compiler is not going to tell me that I forgot to update one of these functions.

-I opted for [another implementation, using a type switch](https://github.com/katydid/katydid/blob/1eaef3ef662fd6431dea1ae4937bbae500b3be53/relapse/interp/nullable.go#L24), but it only works because each field is of a unique type and I still have the runtime time type check problem.
+I opted for [another implementation, using a type switch](https://github.com/katydid/katydid/blob/1eaef3ef662fd6431dea1ae4937bbae500b3be53/relapse/interp/nullable.go#L24), but it only works because each field is of a unique type and I still have the runtime type check problem.

-This pushes Go to be a strong dynamically typed language, rather a strong statically typed language, which I would prefer to use.
+In my opinion this makes Go a strong dynamically typed language, rather a strong statically typed language, which I would prefer to use.

 The use of an interface as a way to simulate a sum type can also be found in a [Protocol buffers library for Go](https://github.com/golang/protobuf/blob/157d9c53be5810dd5a0fac4a467f7d5f400042ea/proto/testdata/test.pb.go#L2142) where they have to implement `oneof`.